By 1900, the line extended a total length of 3.8 miles, including a new railroad structure over the Mississippi River at Davenport and Rock Island.

 However, this bridge does not receive the attention it deserves.
 While it can be seen from the Centennial Bridge (US-67), it is not as visible and celebrated as the Government Bridge.

-This bridge should be considered a Nationally Significant Bridge, and be preserved in the current configuration at all costs.
+This bridge should be considered a Nationally Significant Bridge, and should be preserved in the current configuration at all costs.

 The bridge is easily viewed from trails on either side of the river.